HeshanKarunaratne/aws/README.md

 5 .
 Data is read from a DynamoDB database by an application.
 The program gets several ProvisionedThroughtputExceeded errors many times a day for a duration of 15 seconds.
 What should be done with this exception?
 - Retry the failed read requests with exponential backoff

+6 .
+What is the run order of the hooks for in-place deployments in an AWS CodeDeploy deployment?
+- Application Stop -> Download Bundle -> Before Install -> Install -> After Install -> Application Start -> Validate Service

+7 .
+How should access keys be handled in AWS according to best practices?
+- Delete all access keys for the account root user
+- Use Amazon IAM roles instead of access keys where possible

+8 .
+When launching containers in Amazon ECS, where may PortMapping be defined?
+- Task Definition

+9 .
+What are the requirements for configuring container instances in an AWS EB multi container Docker environment?
+- An Amazon ECS task definition

+10 .
+AWS services must be accessed and API calls must be made by an application running on an EC2 instance.
+What is the SAFEST approach to grant access to AWS services with the least amount of administration overhead?
+- Use EC2 instance profile

+11 .
+Amazon DynamoDB is used by an application tha tis deployed on Amazon EC2.
+The program makes a REST API request to DynamoDB.
+Periodically, when the application writes to a DynamoDB table, it gets a ProvisionedThroughputExceededException error.
+Which solutions will most effectively prevent this error?
+- Modify the application code to perform exponential backoff when the error is received
+- Modify the application to use AWS SDKs for DynamoDB

+12 .
+The application components of a big firm are scattered across several AWS accounts.
+The organization must gather and display account level trace data?
+What material should be utilized to achieve these specifications?
+- AWS XRay

+13 .
+What are the best practices for using bespoke libraries in AWS Lambda?
+- Modify the function runtime to include the necessary library

+14 .
+On an EC2 instance, an application is executing.
+The developer wishes to keep a statistic about his program in Amazon CloudWatch.
+How should this requirement be implemented optimally?
+- Use the CloudWatch PutMetricData API call to submit a custom metric to CloudWatch.
+Launch the EC2 instance with the required IAM role to enable the API call

+15 .
+When attempting to start or stop an Amazon EC2 instance using a boto3 script, the developer gets the following error message with "RequestLimitExceeded".
+What is the developers responsibility in resolving this error message?
+- Implement an exponential backoff algorithm for optimizing the number of API requests made to EC2

+16 .
+Before code is released into the prod environment, the release process workflow of an application needs human review.
+What is the most effective method to do this using AWS CodePipeline?
+- Use an approval action in a stage

+17 .
+Thousands of sensitive audio and video data must be stored in an S3 bucket.
+All data written to this bucket must be encrypted according to organizational security rules.
+How can this policys compliance be ensured?
+- Configure an Amazon S3 bucket policy to prevent the upload of objects that do not contain the x-amz-server-side-encryption head

+18 .
+With production distributed applications created as AWS Lambda functions, a developer must investigate performance issues.
+Other components of the applications are invoked by these distributed Lambda applications.
+What is the best way for a developer to discover and resolve the root cause of production performance issues?
+- Use AWS X-Ray then examine the segments and errors

+19 .
+A business is processing records from an Amazon Kinesis data streams using an AWS Lambda function.
+The firm suddenly noticed that records were being processed slowly.
+A developer finds that the functions iterator age metric is growing and the Lambda run time is consistently more than expected.
+Which activities should the developer do to boost the performance of the processor?
+- Increase the number of shards of the Kinesis Data stream
+- Increase the memory that is allocated to the Lambda function

 ### Developer Associate Theory